folio-org/mod-inventory-update/README.md

 The match logic currently considers title, year, publisher, pagination, edition and SUDOC classification.

 If it does not find a matching title, a new Instance will be created.
-If it finds one, the existing Instance will be replaced by the incoming Instance, except, the HRID (human readable ID) of the original Instance will be retained.
+If it finds one, the existing Instance will be replaced by the incoming Instance, except, the HRID (human-readable ID) of the original Instance will be retained.

 Inventory Match will return the resulting Instance to the caller as a JSON string.